 Does unplugging your refrigerator overnight save you money?

-*Important: Since we are already given the kWh/24h figure, we need to convert this to just kWh so that we can change number of hours in use.
-With this, 0.55/24 = 0.023kWh
+Since we are already given the kWh/24h figure, we need to convert this to just kWh so that we can change the number of hours in use.
+So, if we divide 1.13kWh/24h by 24 hours we will get 0.047kW/h

-To compute the daily electricity bill of this model, we will use the following computation:
+With this, we can now compute the daily electricity bill with the following computation:

 Energy Consumption x Hours of Use x Power Rate = Daily Electricity Cost

 We will have two computations: one will show the electricity cost at a full (a) 24 hours, while the other will be only for (b) 16 hours.
-This assumes that you’ll be sleeping for 8 hours, and that the power rate is at ₱9.0/kWh.
+This assumes that you’ll be sleeping for 8 hours and that the power rate is at ₱9.744/kWh.

 Here is the full computation: